ankitmishraindia/Shipment-management-form/README.md

 # Shipment-management-form connected with JsonPowerDB
 ### Description
-It ia a shipment details form well connected with JsonPowerDB
+It ia a shipment details form well connected with JsonPowerDB.
+### You can make your own form with the help of this project by changing only html entities name and their property like id, name.
+And you have to change some names in javascript also.

 ## Benefits of jsonPowerDB
 - Easy to use and easy to develop.